syncfusion-content/xamarin-docs/Xamarin/SfDateTimeRangeNavigator/rangenavigator.md

 ![Adding Xamarin.Forms date-time range navigator reference](gettingstarted_images/img3.png)

-N> Install the same version of the SfDateTimeRangeNavigator NuGet in all the projects.
+N> Install the same version of the SfChart NuGet in all the projects.

 **Method 2: Adding SfDateTimeRangeNavigator reference from toolbox**